weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 houses."

 "I know, oh, I know.
 But if we could just get started.
 Mother could fill the house with roomers.
-Why there've been <span id="calibre_link-108" page-number="61" page-name="Page:There Is Confusion.djvu/67" page-index="67" page-quality="3" title="Page:There_Is_Confusion.djvu/67"></span>twelve men here for this room since you've been sick.
+Why there've been twelve men here for this room since you've been sick.
 The rest of the rooms aren't much, but mother always keeps this room tidy, and we're honest.
 They all know that.
 Never missed a penny here, any of them.
 And they tell their